mxriverlynn/backbone.modelbinding/readme.md

 ## Release Notes

+### v0.3.10

+* When binding to a select box and the model has a value not present in the box, reset the model's value to the box's
+* Fix for using Backbone.noConflict(), Backbone was either wrong version or undefined when it was used inside ModelBinding.
+* Added some missing ;
+* Fix some documentation issues

 ### v0.3.9

 * fixed an issue with jQuery 1.6.4 determining if check boxes are checked or not